jdmonin/JSettlers2/doc/Readme.developer.md

 ### Development

-Coding is done in Java 7 for client compatibility, but should compile cleanly in newer JDKs. (v2.0 and 2.1 used java 6 for compatibility; 1.2 used java 5.)
-The build system is gradle 5.6 or higher (which requires java 8);
+Coding is done in Java 8 for client compatibility, but should compile cleanly in newer JDKs.
+The build system is gradle 5.6 or higher;
 the newest tested version is gradle 6.9.2.
 Use any IDE you want, including vi.
 Use spaces, not tabs.
 Please try to keep the other conventions of the current code (see "Coding Style" below for more details.).